 Next, we discuss the dependence of the magnetic photogalvanic effect on the lifetime broadening $\Gamma$.
-The laser-induced charge current is shown as a function of $\Gamma$ in Fig.~\ref{nonlin_magy_vs_sigma_alphacopt}, where we set $\mathcal{E}_{\rm F}=1.36$eV, $\alpha=0.1$eV\AA, $\Delta V=1$~eV and $\hat{\vn{n}}$ points in $y$ direction.
-While the current $J_x$ decreases monotonically with increasing broadening $\Gamma$ the current $J_y$ exhibits a maximum at around $\Gamma=200$meV.
+The laser-induced charge-current density is shown as a function of $\Gamma$ in Fig.~\ref{nonlin_magy_vs_sigma_alphacopt}, where we set $\mathcal{E}_{\rm F}=1.36$eV, $\alpha^{\rm R}=0.1$eV\AA, $\Delta V=1$~eV and $\hat{\vn{n}}$ points in $y$ direction.
+While the current density $J_x$ decreases monotonically with increasing broadening $\Gamma$ the current density $J_y$ exhibits a maximum at around $\Gamma=200$meV.
 This suggests that $J_y$ can be maximized in magnetic bilayer systems such as Co/Pt by optimizing the interface roughness.
 Indeed, recent experiments show that interface roughness is crucial for the helicity-dependent photocurrent~\cite{PhysRevMaterials.3.084415}.

-Finally, we discuss the dependence of the magnetic photogalvanic effect on the SOI-strength $\alpha$.
-The laser-induced charge current is shown as a function of $\alpha$ in Fig.~\ref{nonlin_magy_vs_alpha_gamma25meV}, where we set $\mathcal{E}_{\rm F}=1.36$eV, $\Delta V=1$~eV, $\Gamma=25$~meV and $\hat{\vn{n}}$ points in $y$ direction.
-The magnetic photogalvanic effect increases strongly with the SOI strength $\alpha$.
-Already for $\alpha=200$meV\AA, which is only twice as large as the value of $\alpha$ used in Fig.~\ref{nonlinsurf_magy_vs_fermi_mimicopt_gamma25meV} and in Fig.~\ref{nonlin_magy_vs_sigma_alphacopt}, the current $J_{x}$ reaches 45.7 A/m for linearly polarized light with polarization vector along $y$ direction and the current $J_{y}$ reaches 0.59 A/m for circularly polarized light, i.e., both $J_{x}$ and $J_{y}$ are larger than the maximal values in Fig.~\ref{nonlinsurf_magy_vs_fermi_mimicopt_gamma25meV} by one order of magnitude.
-The laser-induced currents increase by another order of magnitude when $\alpha$ is increased further to 340meV\AA, where $J_{x}=630$~A/m and $J_{y}=9.8$~A/m.
+Finally, we discuss the dependence of the magnetic photogalvanic effect on the SOI-strength $\alpha^{\rm R}$.
+The laser-induced charge-current density is shown as a function of $\alpha^{\rm R}$ in Fig.~\ref{nonlin_magy_vs_alpha_gamma25meV}, where we set $\mathcal{E}_{\rm F}=1.36$eV, $\Delta V=1$~eV, $\Gamma=25$~meV and $\hat{\vn{n}}$ points in $y$ direction.
+The magnetic photogalvanic effect increases strongly with the SOI strength $\alpha^{\rm R}$.
+Already for $\alpha^{\rm R}=200$meV\AA, which is only twice as large as the value of $\alpha^{\rm R}$ used in Fig.~\ref{nonlinsurf_magy_vs_fermi_mimicopt_gamma25meV} and in Fig.~\ref{nonlin_magy_vs_sigma_alphacopt}, the current density $J_{x}$ reaches 45.7 A/m for linearly polarized light with polarization vector along $y$ direction and the current density $J_{y}$ reaches 0.59 A/m for circularly polarized light, i.e., both $J_{x}$ and $J_{y}$ are larger than the maximal values in Fig.~\ref{nonlinsurf_magy_vs_fermi_mimicopt_gamma25meV} by one order of magnitude.
+The laser-induced currents increase by another order of magnitude when $\alpha^{\rm R}$ is increased further to 340meV\AA, where $J_{x}=630$~A/m and $J_{y}=9.8$~A/m.